 THE TRUTH: Don’t trust your eyes.
 Use a tire gauge to check your tire pressure and inflate regularly.

 Pro Tip: The number on the side of the tire is the maximum amount of pressure to be used, not the best amount.
 To find the best amount, check the information from the car manufacturer.

 Don’t be fooled by old car maintenance myths.
 Learn to take care of your car the right way, and your car will function at its peak performance.
 That way you can enjoy your vehicle for years to come.

-If you’re in the Springfield and Scappoose areas, drop by Express Lube for all your car service needs.
+If you’re in the Springfield, Scappoose or Tigard areas, drop by store for all your car service needs.
 Our friendly staff are experts in car maintenance.
 We’re happy to help clear up any questions you may have about how to care for your car.
 No appointment needed!